ekedonald/DevOps-Website-Tooling-Solution/README.md

  It is important to know what storage solution is suitable for certain use cases.
 To determine this, you need to answer the following questions: **what data will be stored, in what format, how this data will be accessed, by whom, from where and how frequently**.

  Based on this you will be able to choose the right storage system for your solution.

+ ## How To Implement a DevOps Tooling Website Solution
+ The following steps are taken to implement a DevOps Tooling Website Solution: